-About the EU Non-Proliferation Consortium
+About the EU Non-Proliferation and Disarmament Consortium

-The EU Non-Proliferation and Disarmament Consortium forms the core of a wider European Network of non-proliferation and disarmament think tanks which the Consortium is responsible for promoting and coordinating.
-The Consortium is managed jointly by six institutes: La Fondation pour la recherche stratégique (FRS), the Peace Research Institute Frankfurt (HSFK/PRIF), the International Affairs Institute in Rome (IAI), the International Institute for Strategic Studies (IISS), the Stockholm International Peace Research Institute (SIPRI) and the Vienna Center for Disarmament and Non-Proliferation (VCDNP).
+The EUNPDC forms the core of a wider European network of non-proliferation and disarmament think tanks, which the Consortium is responsible for promoting and coordinating.
+The EUNPDC is managed jointly by six institutes: the Foundation for Strategic Research (FRS), the Peace Research Institute Frankfurt (HSFK/PRIF), the International Affairs Institute (IAI), the International Institute for Strategic Studies (IISS), SIPRI and the Vienna Center for Disarmament and Non-Proliferation (VCDNP).

-The aim of the Consortium is to encourage discussion of measures to combat the proliferation of weapons of mass destruction and their delivery systems within civil society, particularly among experts, researchers and academics in the EU and third countries.
+The aim of the EUNPDC is to encourage discussion of measures to combat the proliferation of weapons of mass destruction and their delivery systems within civil society, particularly among experts, researchers and academics in the EU and third countries.
 The scope of activities also covers issues related to conventional weapons, including small arms and light weapons.
 For more information about the Consortium click here.